arrogantrabbit/freebsd_storj_installer/README.md

 # FreeBSD STORJ Node Installer

 This script automates the installation and configuration of a STORJ storage node on FreeBSD.
 It has been tested in a 13.1-RELEASE jail on TrueNAS 13.1.

+# Credits

+- Orignial implementaiton by Sir Arrogant Rabbit
+- Checksum validation and quality-of-life enhacements: RooCode with locally running mistralai/devstral-small-2507 under unrelenting guidance of Sir Arrogant Rabbit

 ## Configuration